 We rarely set off on a car journey without knowing that we have an inflated spare tyre and the tools to change the wheel, or at least the number for a break-down call-out service, even though we infrequently get punctures.
 Just so with travel, often nothing happens but we still get insurance and we should pay more attention to our preparation, especially for business travel when it can often be overlooked completely.

-I know very few people who fail to prepare for a holiday; we read the brochures, buy travel guides, exchange money or get travellers’ cheques, learn some phrases, know what activities we’ll be doing, ensure we have the right insurance cover, arrange our airport transfers, and know how the hotel and nearby restaurants rate on TripAdvisor, to name just a few items.
+I know very few people who fail to prepare for a holiday; we read the brochures, buy travel guides, exchange money or get travellers’ cheques, learn some phrases, know what activities we’ll be doing by looking up Sunshine Coast tours, ensure we have the right insurance cover, arrange our airport transfers, and know how the hotel and nearby restaurants rate on TripAdvisor, to name just a few items.

 All too often for business travel we head to the airport just with passport in pocket, e-ticket on mobile and an itinerary for meetings once at our destination.
 We assume that our name will be on a driver’s sign when we clear customs, that the company has booked a hotel with suitable security, and that any risks would be highlighted to us before departure.
 Whilst this works most of the time, when it goes wrong it can leave us in a situation for which we aren’t prepared.

 Nowhere on the planet is without travel risk and these risks can take on a multitude of different forms for different travellers.
 It is worth putting into perspective that the serious incidents that appear in the press are incredibly unlikely to happen.
 For the majority of business travellers, major security incidents such as terrorism, statistically, are a very unlikely occurrence.
 According to State Department statistics, you would do better to worry about the hotel’s pool, as you are more likely to drown while travelling than be affected by a terrorist incident.